Common Decoys & Defenses in Discussions About Racism

 This fallacy attempts to attack the messenger, rather than attacking the problem.

-How to Study the Chart
+How to Study the Tables

 What They Say: Get familiar with the kinds of statements that signal each type of fallacy.